Jon Challinor: York City

 On 25 August 2011, Challinor signed for Kettering's Conference Premier rivals York City on a contract until January 2012, having impressed manager Gary Mills when playing against York for Kettering two days earlier.
 He made his debut a day later, coming on as a 56th-minute substitute for Paddy McLaughlin in a 0–0 draw away to Fleetwood Town.
-Challinor was soon converted into a right back at York, a position in which he displayed composure and an ability to start attacking moves.
-His first goal for York came in a 4–2 win away to Hayes & Yeading United on 22 October 2011 with a drilled shot into the bottom right corner of the goal from the edge of the penalty area.
+Challinor was soon converted into a right-back at York, a position in which he displayed composure and an ability to start attacking moves.
+His first goal for York came in a 4–2 win away to Hayes & Yeading United on 22 October with a drilled shot into the bottom right corner of the goal from the edge of the penalty area.

-He signed a new contract with York until the end of the season in January 2012.
-He featured in the York team that won 2–0 in the 2012 FA Trophy Final at Wembley Stadium against his former club Newport on 12 May 2012.
+He signed a new contract with York until the end of the 2011–12 season in January 2012.
+He featured in the York team that won 2–0 in the 2012 FA Trophy final at Wembley Stadium against his former club Newport on 12 May.
 Eight days later he again played at Wembley Stadium to win promotion to League Two through the 2012 Conference Premier play-off final with a 2–1 victory over Luton Town.
 Thus, Challinor was successful in achieving promotion to the Football League in his fourth appearance in a Conference Premier play-off final.
-Having made 51 appearances and scored three goals for York in 2011–12, he signed a new one-year contract with the club in July 2012.
+Having made 51 appearances and scored three goals for York in the 2011–12 season, he signed a new one-year contract with the club in July.